How to file a home insurance claim

 Photographic evidence might be required when you don’t have a receipt for the item, or you don’t know its value.

-In some cases, for instance, if your house has been damaged by fire and there are no receipts left, the insurance company will probably be more lenient and will understand that you can’t provide this evidence.
+In some cases, if your house has been damaged by fire and there are no receipts left, the insurance company will probably be more lenient and understand if you can’t provide this evidence.

 Will my home insurance increase after a claim?